 Language and reading skills.
-Gets dizzy, headache, or stomachache or tires easily when reading; doesn't read for pleasure; shows transpositions, additions, substitutions, or reversals in letters, numbers, and words when reading or writing; spells phonetically and inconsistently; has difficulty putting thoughts into words; may stutter.
+Experiences dizziness, headache, or stomachache; tires easily when reading; doesn't read for pleasure; shows transpositions, additions, substitutions, or reversals in letters, numbers, and words when reading or writing; spells phonetically and inconsistently; has difficulty putting thoughts into words; may stutter.

 Math/numbers skills.
 Has difficulty learning to tell time or being on time; can do arithmetic but not word problems; has trouble grasping algebra or higher math but may do well in geometry; has poor memory for sequences; thinks using images or intuition, not words.